dado3212/groupme-analysis/README.md

-# groupme-analysis
+# GroupMe: Chatterbot

-A bot that provides easy GroupMe analysis
+A test to see how a groupme bot would optimally function.